Chemical Peels Washington DC

 What Will My Results Be Like?
 Positive changes in the skin’s overall aesthetic will be noticeable just a few days after treatment.
 Depending on the nature of a patient’s skin concerns, they may wish to schedule a series of VI peels every three weeks for intense improvement of the skin’s appearance, however many patients are satisfied with the results of just one peel.
 We do recommend maintenance peels a few times per year and a skincare maintenance recommended by the medical aesthetician to continue to enjoy the results and to protect against aging and sun damage.

 Fine lines and other skin defects can also be improved with a procedure called laser skin resurfacing.
-For further information on this procedure, please see Fraxel and Ultra Pulse Laser Skin Resurfacing.†Cost estimates are all-inclusive ballpark figures.
+For further information on this procedure, please see Ultra Pulse Laser Skin Resurfacing.†Cost estimates are all-inclusive ballpark figures.
 Actual procedures to be performed and costs vary depending on individual patient needs.
 Our Patient Coordinator will provide a fee quote after your consultation with the physician.